tzkua-systems/Arduino-Codes/README.md

 # Arduino-Codes
-This is a repository for my arduino projects codes
+This is a repository for my arduino (automation and control) projects codes